wass08/wawa-vfx/packages/README.md

 ## Usage

-Wawa VFX makes it easy to create particle effects in your React Three Fiber projects.
-The library uses a two-component system:
+Wawa VFX works with both vanilla Three.js and React Three Fiber projects:

+- **For React Three Fiber**: Import from `wawa-vfx`
+- **For Vanilla Three.js**: Import from `wawa-vfx/vanilla`

+Both approaches use a two-component system:
 - `VFXParticles`: Defines the particle system and its rendering properties
 - `VFXEmitter`: Controls how and when particles are emitted into the scene

-### Basic Example
+### React Three Fiber Example

 ```jsx
 import { VFXEmitter, VFXParticles } from "wawa-vfx";